Lower Division Requirement (9 Courses)

 - Once your placement is confirmed, complete an application (196A-B Form), course plan and reading list.

 - Return the honors application, course plan and reading list to the Japanese Studies Office (HSS 3024) for final approval.
 Applications are due on the 8th week of the quarter prior to which you will be conducting your 196/199 research commitment.
-The Department Chair will make the approval decision within 7-10 working days from the receipt of the form.
+The Director of the Japanese Studies Program will make the approval decision within 7-10 working days from the receipt of the form.

 How to Declare a Double Major